genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/06_developer-training/01_training-content-day1.md

 ```
 :::tip
-If you had to add application specific definitions, like an API_KEY for example, you'd have to edit ..\server\jvm\alpha-config\src\main\resources\cfg\alpha-system-definition.kts
+If you had to add application-specific definitions, such as an API_KEY, you'd have to edit **..\server\jvm\alpha-config\src\main\resources\cfg\alpha-system-definition.kts**
 :::
 -->

-### 5. The build and deploy process
+## 5. The build and deploy process

 Finally, you can build and deploy the server.

 The seed application includes the Dockerfiles you need; these build images of the **front end** and **back end** of the Genesis application.
-After assemble the application, you can run these images with the following  commands:
+After assembling the application, you can run these images with the following  commands:

 Usage:
 ```shell title="Intellij terminal"